samjones00/docs/docs/_documentation/Why-Servicestack.md

 the implementation just needs to inherit from a testable and dependency-free `IService` marker interface.
 As a bonus for keeping your DTO's in a separate dependency-free .dll, you're able to re-use them in your C#/.NET clients providing a strongly-typed API without any code-gen what-so-ever.
-Also your DTO's *define everything* Service Stack does not pollute your web services with any additional custom artefacts or markup.
+Also your DTO's *define everything* ServiceStack does not pollute your web services with any additional custom artefacts or markup.

-Service Stack re-uses the custom artefacts above and with zero-config and without imposing any extra burden on the developer adds discover-ability and provides hosting of your web service on a number of different physical end-points which as of today includes:
+ServiceStack re-uses the custom artefacts above and with zero-config and without imposing any extra burden on the developer adds discover-ability and provides hosting of your web service on a number of different physical end-points which as of today includes: